Dngallar/Shell-Script-Utils/README.md

 # Shell Script Utils

+#Note: Under construction.

-A collection of Shell Script Utilities for Linux
+A collection of Shell Script Utilities for Linux.

 ## Ubuntu
 - For a full update and upgrade `./upgrade.sh`